 Flooring can be a huge investment that can actually help improve your home’s value.
-Hardwood flooring can be really pricey too and with the size of our home, it would have been nothing for us to spend upwards of $15K just on the first floor.
-With a major kitchen project looming, we decided to find something that was more affordable but would still give us the quality we wanted.
-I think we made a great choice.
+Hardwood flooring can be really pricey too and with the size of our home, it would have been nothing for us to spend upwards of $15K just on the first floors.
+With a major kitchen project looming, we decided to find something that was more affordable, but would still give us the quality we wanted.
+I think we made a great choice but this flooring does come with some drawbacks which I’ll be sharing more about soon.

 The nice sales guys gave us a few samples of the unfinished planks to bring home so that I could test stains.
 B and I agreed we wanted to keep the color fairly light.
 I knew I wanted a little gray in the color.
 I tested three stains; a gray, a pickled oak and a 50/50 blend of the two.
 They were all pretty in their own way.
 With the flooring going in and our first floor stacked with furniture, we have misplaced the samples so I wasn’t able to take photos.